- Asphalt, Brick, and Concrete

 The University expects to soon begin shipping UMass’s scrap tires for combustion at the Covanta Waste to Energy Plant (Agawam) for combustion and production of usable energy.

 Tons Recycled: n/a

 End Use: The OWM and the UMass Environmental Health and Safety set aside surplus campus paint for re-use.
 The remaining paint is accumulated in gaylord bins which are used to store latex paint, oil-based paint, flammable paint, and coatings.
 Triumvirate picks up the full gaylords from the WTRF.
 The latex paint is sent to a landfill, while the oil based paint is sent to an incinerator.
 For every gaylord of oil-based paint shipped, there are approximately two gaylords of latex paint shipped (Triumvirate).

 Revenue or (Cost): $2,439

-End Use: Expert Laser Services is a printer company.
-They accept old toner cartridges that are then recycled and remanufactured into new toner cartridges that can be sold (Expert Laser)
+End Use: Gold Circuit E-cycling is a recycling company located in Palmer, MA.
+They accept old toner cartridges that are then recycled and remanufactured into new toner cartridges that can be sold.

 Tons Recycled: 171